Machine Learning & Signals Learning

 The main differences between the normal equation (3.5) and GD solution are:

-• Lower computation complexity, since not require inversion of \(\bX ^T\bX \).
+• Lower computational complexity, since it does not require inversion of \(\bX ^T\bX \).

 • Option for reduced memory calculation with batch gradient descent.